paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 (2) **Deepwater ports** — Each responsible party with respect to a deepwater port shall establish and maintain evidence of financial responsibility sufficient to meet the maximum amount of liability to which the responsible party could be subjected under [section 2704(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2704/a&num=0&edition=prelim) in a case where the responsible party would be entitled to limit liability under that section.
 If the Secretary exercises the authority under [section 2704(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2704/d/2&num=0&edition=prelim) to lower the limit of liability for deepwater ports, the responsible party shall establish and maintain evidence of financial responsibility sufficient to meet the maximum amount of liability so established.
 In a case in which a person is the responsible party for more than one deepwater port, evidence of financial responsibility need be established only to meet the maximum liability applicable to the deepwater port having the greatest maximum liability.

-**(e) 11 So in original.
-No subsec. (d) has been enacted.
-Methods of financial responsibility** Financial responsibility under this section may be established by any one, or by any combination, of the following methods which the Secretary (in the case of a vessel) or the President (in the case of a facility) determines to be acceptable: evidence of insurance, surety bond, guarantee, letter of credit, qualification as a self-insurer, or other evidence of financial responsibility.
+**(d) Methods of financial responsibility** Financial responsibility under this section may be established by any one, or by any combination, of the following methods which the Secretary (in the case of a vessel) or the President (in the case of a facility) determines to be acceptable: evidence of insurance, surety bond, guarantee, letter of credit, qualification as a self-insurer, or other evidence of financial responsibility.
 Any bond filed shall be issued by a bonding company authorized to do business in the United States.
 In promulgating requirements under this section, the Secretary or the President, as appropriate, may specify policy or other contractual terms, conditions, or defenses which are necessary, or which are unacceptable, in establishing evidence of financial responsibility to effectuate the purposes of this Act.

-**(f) Claims against guarantor**
+**(e) Claims against guarantor**

 (1) **In general** — Subject to paragraph (2), a claim for which liability may be established under [section 2702 of this title](./chapter-040-oil-pollution.md#section-2702) may be asserted directly against any guarantor providing evidence of financial responsibility for a responsible party liable under that section for removal costs and damages to which the claim pertains.
 In defending against such a claim, the guarantor may invoke—

   (A) all rights and defenses which would be available to the responsible party under this Act;

-  (B) any defense authorized under subsection (e); and
+  (B) any defense authorized under subsection (d); and

   (C) the defense that the incident was caused by the willful misconduct of the responsible party.
   The guarantor may not invoke any other defense that might be available in proceedings brought by the responsible party against the guarantor.